verdaccio/website/website/blog/2019-05-13-the-new-docker-image-verdaccio-4.md

 Docker has been for Verdaccio a key part of his success, at the time of this writing we have more than 4 millions and growing rapidly.
 The image provides an easy installation and integration with other tools, as Kubernetes, or composing them with any other Docker image.

-This article aims to describe what have changed and all the improvements and benefits you will enjoy migrating to latest version.
+This article will describe what has changed, all the improvements and benefits you will enjoy from migrating to the latest version.

 ## What’s new?